WebAssembly/js-primitive-builtins/proposals/js-primitive-builtins/Overview.md

 It is also debatable whether to use string concatanation semantics (`"" + x`) or explicit conversion to string (`String(x)`).
 This makes a difference for `symbol`s: they throw in the former case but succeed in the latter case.
 This ambiguity adds to the debate of whether this builtin is worth it.

+## Not included

+This section keeps track of a few things that were considered at some point but removed, although a case could still be made to bring them back.

+### Functions that can be imported as is

+We considered builtins for `parseFloat`, `parseInt` and `Object.is`.
+However, they can already be imported with acceptable signatures today, with their exact identity.
+This means engines can already detect them, and optimize them if they deem it useful.

+Likewise, we had considered methods of `Math` like `Math.sin`.

+Caveat for `parseFloat` and `parseInt`: they may have to invoke arbitrary user-defined JS code through `ToString()` of their string argument.
+Their builtin equivalent could have avoided that by only accepting real `string`s instead.
+However, that was not deemed a good enough benefit.